IBM/clpsc/README.md

 # Configuration

 The default configuration directory of `clpsc.ksh` is `${HOME}/.clpsc`.
 You can change that using environment variable `CLPSCDIR`.
-I you would like to override the configuration in `clpscrc` located in the configuration directory, then do that in `clpscUser`.
+If you would like to override the configuration in `clpscrc` located in the configuration directory, then do that in `clpscUser`.
 A template is part of the package.

 ## Configuration of the awk script